• Home

 Short on time and only have 1 week in Sri Lanka and/or not interested in whale watching?
 Sail Lanka also operates 3 and 4-hour sailing cruises in the afternoon which includes water activities such as snorkeling and SUPing.
 However, these don’t run daily and require a minimum number of participants so it’s best to e-mail in advance to check availability.

-You might also like: More Things to Do in South Sri Lanka
+You might also like: More things to do in South Sri Lanka

 Where to stay in south Sri Lanka